growr-xyz/growr-documentation/introduction/5-Protocol-Components.md

 - *Trusted Service Registry* smart contract.
 Supports verification of risk assessment results.
 - *Loan Registry* smart contract.
 Registers privacy-preserving history of loan repayment commitments, supports issuing of on-chain verifiable credentials.

-## SSFI
+## SSCR
-**SSFI** is a unique global decentralized identity storing various protocol-specific verifiable credentials.
-The SSFI is owned and managed by the user, and their data is cryptographically encrypted and stored in a secure data store.
-The SSFI includes a DID and set of verifiable credentials stored in secure encrypted storage.
+**SSCR** is a unique global decentralized identity storing various protocol-specific verifiable credentials.
+The SSCR is owned and managed by the user, and their data is cryptographically encrypted and stored in a secure data store.
+The SSCR includes a DID and set of verifiable credentials stored in secure encrypted storage.

 ## Protocol Apps
 **Protocol Apps** are custodial or non-custodial web and mobile applications, integrated with the protocol.
 Include: